dymmond/edgy/docs/migrations/discovery.md

 ## Environment variables

-When generating migrations, Edgy **expects at least one environment variable to be present**.
+When generating migrations, Edgy can use 2 variables to detect the right database.

 * **EDGY_DATABASE_URL** - The database url for your database.
+* **EDGY_DATABASE** - The extra database name for your database.

+By default the default database is used.

 The reason for this is because Edgy is agnostic to any framework and this way it makes it easier to work with the `migrations`.